Colmar in Winter: 17 Fairytale & Festive Things to Do

-⌛ Planning your Colmar trip in a hurry?
+| ⌛ Planning your Colmar trip in a hurry?
 Here are my quick picks. ❄️ Best Colmar Winter Experiences 1.
 Colmar Half-Day Winter Wine Tour (with Hunawihr & Riquewihr) 2.
 3-Country Christmas Market Tour (with Germany & Switzerland) 3.
 45-Minute Chocolate Making Workshop at Choco Story 🛏️ Best Colmar Hotels 1.
 Hotel Le Maréchal (4-star hotel in Little Venice, part of the city walls) 2.
 Mercure Colmar (boutique design hotel near Unterlinden Museum) 3.
 Hôtel Turenne (conveniently located budget option) Not sure how to get to Colmar?
-Fly into Strasbourg and then take a train or an airport taxi with Welcome Pickups to avoid any headaches or scams.
-Alternately, renting a car may be helpful if you want to visit smaller villages in Alsace (I always use Discover Cars for the best price search functions!). |
+Fly into Strasbourg and then take a train or an airport taxi with Welcome Pickups to avoid any headaches.
+Alternately, renting a car may be helpful if you want to visit smaller villages in Alsace — I always use Discover Cars for the best prices and search functionality. |

 And don’t underestimate this town!
 There are actually a lot of things to do in Colmar in the winter, beyond just its Christmas market.
+Sophisticated art galleries, delicious cuisine, culture, history, shopping, the Statue of Liberty… Wait, what?

+Let me explain.
 Read on to discover all the best activities to do in Colmar in winter!

 Colmar in Winter: 17 of the Coziest Things to Do!

-As you’ll explore the Old Town of Colmar, called La Vieille Ville in French, you’ll quickly notice the German influence in the structure of the many timber-framed houses and buildings.
+As you’ll explore the Old Town of Colmar, La Vieille Ville in French, the German influence is evident in the timber-framed houses; yet on the other hand, the squares and the overall layout of the town carry that distinctive French je ne sais quoi.

 Try the best of Alsatian cuisine.

-Called Tarte Flambée in French, it is similar to a pizza, with a thin, crispy dough and crust, topped with bacon, onions, and crème fraîche in its original version.
+Flammkuchen or Tarte Flambée is the most famous dish in Alsace, and definitely worth a try when you’re visiting Colmar.
+This flatbread is a bit similar to a pizza — hold the tomato — with a thin, crispy dough and crust.
+It’s topped with bacon, onions, and crème fraîche in its original version, and sometimes mushrooms.

 Eat some tasty Alsatian sweets.

-Got a sweet tooth?
+We’ve covered savory; now let’s go sweet.
 Kugelhupf is a typical Alsatian cake, baked in a special bundt-like mold which gives the cake its name.

 Similar to French brioche, it has a soft texture, sometimes prepared hearty with raisins, and sometimes spiced up a little with some lemon zest and dusted in sugar.

+Another treat, Bredele, are specifically made for the festive season in Alsace, similar to traditions in Germany, where they’re called ‘Plätzchen’.
 Bredele are sweet biscuits or cookies, shaped in various forms, usually involving a lot of butter and sugar (like all the best cookies do!).

 For even more sweet action, you can visit Choco Story Colmar, where you can visit the chocolate museum or even take a 45-minute chocolate-making class!